-If you created a new service or installed any applications which work via services, then starting them using the start command will not enable it again in the next boot.
-So, if you want the systemd to start a service when the system boos you need to use the enable command.
-The same for disabling as well when you want to disable a service at boot time.
+If you created a new service or installed applications that work via services, starting them using the start command will not enable it again in the next boot.
+So, if you want the systemd to start a service when the system boots, you need to use the enable command.
+The same is true for disabling when you want to disable a service at boot time.

 sudo systemctl enable NetworkManager.service